PoliticalGraveyard.com

 Mooney, William T. — of St. Marys, Auglaize County, Ohio.
 Democrat.
 Circuit judge in Ohio 3rd Circuit, 1901-04.
 Burial location unknown.

-MOONEYHAN: See also Robert Mooneyhan Tallon, Jr.
+MOONEYHAN: See also Robert Mooneyhan Tallon Jr.

 Moonlight, Thomas (1833-1899) — of Leavenworth, Leavenworth County, Kan.
 Born in Forfarshire, Scotland, November 10, 1833.
 Republican.
-Colonel in the Union Army during the Civil War; secretary of state of Kansas, 1869-71; member of Kansas state senate, 1872-74; Adjutant General of Kansas, 1883-84; candidate for Governor of Kansas, 1886; Governor of Wyoming Territory, 1887-89; U.S. Minister to Bolivia, 1894-98.
+Colonel in the Union Army during the Civil War; U.S. Collector of Internal Revenue for Kansas, 1867; secretary of state of Kansas, 1869-71; member of Kansas state senate, 1872-74; Adjutant General of Kansas, 1883-84; candidate for Governor of Kansas, 1886; Governor of Wyoming Territory, 1887-89; U.S. Minister to Bolivia, 1894-98.
 Died in Leavenworth, Leavenworth County, Kan., February 7, 1899 (age 65 years, 89 days).
 Interment at Mt.
-Muncie Cemetery, Leavenworth, Kan.
+Muncie Cemetery, Lansing, Kan.

-MOONVES (Soundex M512) — See also CONVERS, CONVERSE, CONVERY, MANOVS, MOON, MOONAN, MOONBEAM, MOONELIS, MOONEY, MOONEYHAM, MOONEYHAN, MOONLIGHT, VONVERSEN.
+MOONVES (Soundex M512) — See also CONVERS, CONVERSE, CONVERY, MANOVS, MCCONVERY, MOON, MOONAN, MOONBEAM, MOONELIS, MOONEY, MOONEYHAM, MOONEYHAN, MOONLIGHT, VONVERSEN.

 Moonves, Nancy — of California.
 Democrat.
 Alternate delegate to Democratic National Convention from California, 2000.
 Female.
 Still living as of 2000.